 After you save this configuration, lineage is enabled for all Spark jobs running on your cluster.

 To test that lineage was configured correctly on your Databricks cluster, run a test Spark job on Databricks.
-After your job runs, open the Lineage tab in the Cloud UI and go to the Explore page.
-If your configuration is successful, you'll see your Spark job appear in the Most Recent Runs table.
+After your job runs, click Lineage in the Cloud UI and then click Runs in the left menu.
+If your configuration is successful, your Spark job appears in the table of most recent runs.
 Click a job run to see it within a lineage graph.